Hegemonic stability theory: China

 Writing in 1992, Andrew L. Shapiro assured regarding the U.S.: With troops operating abroad in more than fifty-five countries, "a military force is extended so much that it nears a breaking point."
-After three decades of "nearing a breaking point," the U.S administration approved a record–breaking peacetime national defense budget of $813 billion.
+After three decades of "nearing a breaking point," the U.S. administration approved a record–breaking peacetime national defense budget of $813 billion.
 Meanwhile, Shapiro continued in 1992, China is taking advantage by industrializing its army using their wealth.
 China's military budget is increasing, and the troops are expanding.
 A decade later, Steven W. Mosher insisted that China is building up its armed forces "to break America's back in Asia and thus end America's reign as the sole superpower in the world."

-Regarding military development in China, by 2022, China was estimated to accumulate between 350 and 400 nuclear warheads, just exceeding Charles de Gaulle's force de frappe and 15 times short of the U.S. arsenal.
-The disparity of the delivery means is even greater.
-As of 2023, China has not yet introduced its first intercontinental bomber, the longest-range Chinese Xian H-6 bombers can only reach Guam.

-As of 2023, China has two outdated Kuznezov-type aircraft carriers.
-When China purchased the first, analysts supposed that it would serve as a tourist attraction like Soviet carriers Kiev and Minsk used to.
-The Chinese anti-hegemonic challenge is like horizon - never gets closer.

-Furthermore, many argue that China has a symbiotic relationship with the United States.
-If the United States declines, it is likely that China also may be in jeopardy.
-John Gulick points out that China's prosperity is "deeply ensconced in the 'China produces and lends, the US borrows and spends' framework".
-Economic interdependence of China derives from the fact that they are a producing state rather than a consuming state.
-China's economy is export heavy as its driving force lies in "export processing measures".
-The export dependent structure could severely dampen economic growth if demand for Chinese exports is reduced by another economic crisis in the United States.
+Some argue that China's rise is dependent on a successful United States due to economic interdependence, as the Chinese economy is export-heavy.
 Besides the economic interdependence, China might face additional barriers to its hegemonic aspirations, such as domestic political instability, environmental degradation, public health issues, and demographic trends.